Here's How to Prepare Your Home for Winter

 Layer up soft furnishings

 Swaddling yourself in a thick blanket is a surefire way to feel snug and prepare your home for winter.
 Luckily, blankets can also be used to create a welcoming environment in your home.
 Your living room is the best place to play with soft furnishings.
 Layer up throws and cushions in different textures, colours and patterns to create a space that is both comfortable to use and comforting to look at.
 In particular, if your colour scheme is neutral or Scandi-style, piling up fabrics will help make the space feel warmer and more homely.

 Consider wintery textiles

 Rich fabrics are the way to go when making your home winter ready.
 Think velvet sofas, leather armchairs, woollen blankets, sheepskin throws and cowhide rugs, just like this home in Paris.
-While in summer you’ll favour light drapes over your windows, consider adding heavy curtains in a luxurious fabric for winter to keep the heat in.
+While in summer you’ll favour light drapes over your windows, consider adding heavy curtains in a luxurious fabric to keep the heat in throughout winter.

 Make the most of your fireplace or use wood to add warmth

 One of the most charming ways to create a cosy home in winter is through an open fire or wood-burning stove.
 But if you don’t have a working chimney, or a fireplace, it’s still possible to bring the illusion of a roaring fire into your home.
 The best way to do this is to artfully stack a pile of chopped wood on a stylish log rack, as you'll find in the living space of this home in California.
 As well as giving the suggestion of a rustic fire, the rusty tone of freshly cut wood will add warmth to your space.